8 New Home Upgrades You Should Avoid (Video)

-To help you avoid unnecessary home upgrades, I asked real estate experts and homeowners this question for their best insights.
+If you're in the market for a new home, you may want a move-in ready home that requires minimal upgrades.
+However, there are some items that may increase the cost of your mortgage and cost you more in the long run.
+To help you avoid unnecessary home upgrades, I asked real estate experts and homeowners about new construction upgrades that you should avoid adding to the cost of your mortgage.
 From avoiding wallpaper to saying no to custom built-ins, there are several recommendations that may help you avoid choosing needless new home upgrades in the future.

 Adding wallpaper can be risky.
 First of all, you would need to make sure that you are definitely in favor of this wallpaper before you put it up.
 Also, you may change your mind over time and have to redo the wallpaper.
 Furthermore, prospective buyers may not like this wallpaper if you ever decide to sell the home.